 - Funding is stipend based and is for a maximum duration of six months.

-- Kansas State University is the primary host institution
+- Kansas State University must be the primary host institution

-- Awardees must conduct a public lecture tour across a variety of institutions whilst in-country.
+- Awardees will conduct a public lecture tour across a variety of institutions whilst in-country.

 - Awardees will be expected to contribute to guest lectures and seminars at advanced undergraduate and postgraduate levels.